Childhood and Education Journey of Selena Gomez in Timeline

 2005: Purity Ring

-In 2005, at age 13, Selena Gomez received a purity ring blessed by her father at the church.
+In 2005, at age 13, Selena Gomez wanted a purity ring, and her father had it blessed at church.

-October 2008: Participation in St. Jude's "Runway For Life" and Named UNICEF Spokesperson
+October 2008: Participation in St. Jude's "Runway For Life" and UNICEF Spokesperson

-In October 2008, Selena Gomez participated in St. Jude's Children's Hospital's "Runway For Life", and she was named UNICEF's spokesperson for the Trick-or-Treat for UNICEF campaign, which encouraged children to raise money on Halloween for children around the world.
+In October 2008, Selena Gomez participated in St. Jude's Children's Hospital's "Runway For Life" in Beverly Hills, which raised over $1 million.
+That same month, she was named UNICEF's spokesperson for the Trick-or-Treat for UNICEF campaign.

 2008: Involvement in UR Votes Count Campaign